asian-code/directory_organizer/README.md

-## About Directory Organizer (Under development)<br>
+## About Directory Organizer<br>

-The purpose of the tool is to help organize a selected folder/directory by sorting the type of file into seperate folders
+The purpose of the tool is to help organize a selected folder/directory by sorting the type of file into seperate folders.

-** To do list:
-* pop up select folder
-* code freeze
+When you run the tool, a popup will appear for you to select which folder to organize.

 ----------------------------------------
 ##  &nbsp; Requirements &nbsp; :unlock: